Signatures of the order parameter of a superconducting adatom layer in magnetic field dependent quasiparticle interference: The model

 in terms of the matrix

 $\chi_k$ is a dimensionless function giving the momentum dependence (or link dependence in real space) of the order parameter, $\Delta_k = \Delta_0 \chi_k$ --- see Fig.~\ref{fig:pairing_phases}, and Eqns.~\eqref{eq:extended_swave} through \eqref{eq:fwave}.
-For clarity of exposition, we will focus on the case of a single scatterer, $u_{\mu, q} = 1 / \sqrt{N}$ ($\mu = c, v$).
+For clarity of exposition, we will focus on the case of a single pointlike scatterer, $u_{\mu, q} = 1 / \sqrt{N}$ ($\mu = c, v$).
+For a spatially-extended scatterer, the QPI results we obtain below would be multiplied by an envelope function, given by the Fourier transform of the spatial profile of the scatterer.